writelinez/redis-messaging-hub/README.md

 The client application would send and receive message and also have the ability to join and leave different channels.

 All message transmissions are piped through channels which are basically Redis subscriptions.
-When a client joins a channel a subscription is made in Redis and when a client sends a message, that message is then published to the desegnated channel.
+When a client joins a channel a subscription is made in Redis and when a client sends a message, that message is then published to the designated channel.
 All transmissions done between the client and the server utilize the Web Socket interface which sits on top of a simple TCP protocol.

-A diagram showing a typical architecture of the messing system is shown here
+A diagram showing a typical architecture of the messaging system is shown here

 ![architecture diagram](https://github.com/writelinez/redis-messaging-hub/raw/master/Documentation/howitworks.png "Architecture Diagram")